 Remember the long, lazy days of summer camp as a kid?
 How about all those folksy crafts you made during activities time?
 Well, camp isn’t just for kids, you know?
-For all you quilters out there, Havel’s Sewing has compiled a list of quilt camps that offer a variety of classes that will peak your interest and energize your skill set.
-Some offer on-site lodging and a few offer lunch.
-All offer the promise of quilts and camaradarie.
-Take a look.
+For all you quilters out there, Havel’s Sewing has compiled a list of quilt camps that offer a variety of classes to inspire and energize your creativity.
+Most offer on-site lodging and meals, all offer the promise of quilts and camaraderie.

-Not just a quilt camp, the John C. Campbell Folk School in Brasstown, North Carolina has a class to inspire almost every type of artist, and offers 37 different quilt classes.
+More than a quilt camp, the John C. Campbell Folk School in Brasstown, North Carolina, has a class to inspire almost every type of artist, and offers 37 different quilt classes.
 You can stay for a week, or stay for a day.